Inference Engine Primitive¶

 OpenAI Compatibility Layer¶

-The _OpenAICompatibleEngine base class provides a shared implementation for engines that serve the standard /v1/chat/completions endpoint. vLLM, SGLang, and llama.cpp all extend this base class with minimal overrides -- typically just setting engine_id and _default_host.
+The _OpenAICompatibleEngine base class provides a shared implementation for engines that serve the standard /v1/chat/completions endpoint. vLLM, SGLang, llama.cpp, Lemonade, and others all extend this base class with minimal overrides -- typically just setting engine_id and _default_host.

 class _OpenAICompatibleEngine(InferenceEngine):